GB Type Approval Scheme – Frequently Asked QuestionsThis page was last updated on 30th September 2021

 What is happening about Conformity of Production (CoP) arrangements for the Full GB Scheme?

 CoP requirements will come into force for manufacturers when they request an approval under the Full GB Scheme on its inception and will need to be satisfied before an approval is issued.
-Our CoP department will begin to engage with all manufacturers over the next 12-18 months and agree audit schedules.
+Our CoP department will begin to engage with all manufacturers over the next 12 to 18 months and agree audit schedules.
 We intend to hold a workshop later this year to fully explain CoP requirements.
 If you’d like to take part in that, please register your interest here.

 Do you have a question not listed above?
 Then please get in touch.?